Zhao-Group/MTS-VAE/README.md

 # MTS-VAE
 ### THE PAPER!
 This repository accompanies the work ["Design of diverse, functional mitochondrial targeting sequences across eukaryotic organisms using Variational Autoencoders"](https://www.google.com).
-This work utilizes local packages of [TargetP 2.0](https://services.healthtech.dtu.dk/services/TargetP-2.0/) and [DeepLoc 2.0](https://services.healthtech.dtu.dk/services/DeepLoc-2.0/) for synthetic data generation and analysis of artificial peptides, respectively.
-It also utilizes [s4pred](https://github.com/psipred/s4pred) and [modlamp](https://modlamp.org) for analyzing the characteristics of generated peptides, while [UniRep](https://github.com/churchlab/UniRep) embeddings are used for sampling.
+This work utilizes local software packages of [TargetP 2.0](https://services.healthtech.dtu.dk/services/TargetP-2.0/) and [DeepLoc 2.0](https://services.healthtech.dtu.dk/services/DeepLoc-2.0/) for synthetic data generation and analysis of artificial peptides, respectively.
+It also employs [s4pred](https://github.com/psipred/s4pred) and [modlamp](https://modlamp.org) for analyzing the characteristics of generated peptides, while [UniRep](https://github.com/churchlab/UniRep) embeddings are used for sampling.

 ### Model:
 ![Model](Model.png)